BlockMechanic/rain/README.md

 out collectively by the network.
 Rain Core is the name of open source software which enables the use of this currency.

-Algorithm: X11

-Port: 23373

-RPC port: 23372

-Max Coin supply: 1,500,000,000

-Yearly interest: 200% Yearly interest following Block 1328350: 10% (until cap reached, enforced in latest release)

-Proof of Work Reward: Random?!

-Difficulty retarget: 1 minute

-Block reward reduced by 75% at block 37210

-For more information, as well as an immediately useable, binary version of the Rain Core software, see https://raincore.org/en/download/, or read the [original whitepaper](https://raincore.org/rain.pdf).
+For more information, as well as an immediately usable, binary version of the Rain Core software, see https://raincore.org/en/download/, or read the [original whitepaper](https://raincore.org/rain.pdf).